Pursuing My Passion

 I spent nearly five years at KING in Seattle, Washington, working with some of the most talented photographers and journalists in the profession.
 A compilation of my stories in 2015 earned an Emmy award as best reporter in the Northwest region.

 Currently, I am in Las Vegas, Nevada as morning co-anchor for KLAS.
+I won another Emmy in 2017 for our initial coverage of the October 1 shooting on the Las Vegas Strip.
 My family first moved to the desert in 1995 and it is still their home.
 It is a pleasure to be back in my adopted hometown telling stories.